OlivierLD/raspberry-coffee/Project-Trunk/WebcamTemplate/README.md

 # Foundation for a WebCam Web Application
-We'll be using the regular Raspberry Pi Camera Module.
+We'll be using the regular Raspberry Pi Camera Module (or a regular WebCam, with `fswebcam`).

 We are talking about snapshots here, _not_ videos.